drogonj/ft_wheel/docs/ADMINISTRATION.md

 - **Delete:** Remove wheels from the system
 - **Synchronization:** Changes automatically propagate to connected clients

+**Warning: Deleting a wheel will also remove all associated tickets.**

 ![Wheel Administration Interface](./assets/wheel_admin.png)

 ### Reward Functions